edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.2.md

         + Look at the example on the screen and eyeball the padding and/or margins and positioning of the text.
     + h2
         + The font size is `24px`
-    + Make the container have a width of 1024 pixels and center it
+    + Make the container have a width of 1024 pixels and center it.
+You do this using `margin: 0 auto;`
     + Make "#main-bio", #contact-info, #bio-image all `float: left`
     + Make the "#bio-image" have a width of 200 pixels
     + Be sure to include alt text in all images